 Exquisitely simple, yet enormously complex, the egg is one of nature’s marvels.
 This nutrient dense food contains every major vitamin except vitamin C and is an inexpensive source of high quality protein.
 On average a person consumes five eggs a week.
 A hen produces just over five eggs a week.
 So somewhere on one of our farms there is a hen producing the eggs you eat.
 In Colorado there are approximately 4,250,000 hens in egg production.

 Economics & Rankings

 In Colorado commodities, egg production ranks 9th.
-In 2008, Colorado hens were very productive producing 286 eggs per hen for a total of nearly 1.09 billion eggs.
-Total gross income from egg production was $96.8 million.
-In 2008 the farmer raising eggs received 1.07 cents per dozen.
+In 2012, Colorado hens were very productive producing 291 eggs per hen for a total of nearly 1.3 billion eggs.
+Total gross income from egg production was $96.2 million.
+In 2012 the farmer producing eggs received .89 cents per dozen.
 In terms of egg producing states, Colorado ranks as 23rd in the nation.

-This industry supports over 250 farm families.
-Egg producers purchase over 3,660,000 bushels of corn each year to feed their hens.
-Eggs from Colorado are distributed to Colorado, Utah, Arizona, New Mexico, South Dakota, Nebraska, Washington, Oregon, Wyoming and Alaska.
-In Colorado, 95 percent of the hens are housed in modern caged systems and 5 percent are raised in caged free barns.
+Colorado egg farmers support over 250 farm families.
+Egg producers purchase over 4,400,000 bushels of corn each year to feed their hens.
+Eggs from Colorado are distributed to Colorado, Utah, Arizona, New Mexico, South Dakota, Nebraska, Washington, Oregon, Wyoming, Nevada and California.
+In Colorado, 94 percent of the hens are housed in modern caged systems and 6 percent are raised in caged free barns.
 These numbers reflect the consumer demand for specialty eggs.
 One-third of the egg producers in Colorado raise some cage free and specialty egg products.